 Advising related questions

-ARTS has been replaced by the new Degree Progress Report (DPR)
+ARTS was replaced by the Degree Progress Report (DPR)

-.
+in 2012.
 The DPR presents most of the same information that the ARTS form had (and sometimes more information) but in a more user-friendly format.
-Faculty, staff, and students should have received an e-mail from Mark Pickerel, Systems Administrator for Student Information Systems, in early May 2012 regarding the change.

-The DPR is available through students' Kyou Advising Portals and is available in three different forms.
+The DPR is available through students' My Progress section of the myKU portal and is available in three different forms.

-A: Ask the student for her/his "Print Advising Report," which is available through the student's Kyou Advising Portal.
+A: Ask the student for her/his "Print Advising Report," which is available through the student's My Progress portal.
 The Print Advising Report provides basic information about the student's major, including GPA, as well as a list of courses with grades.
 Additionally, entrance exam scores are given in this report.

 Students typically should choose the degree requirements that were in effect for the academic term when they first entered KU.
 However, students may choose to follow the most current degree requirements, in which case they can generate a "What If" Degree Progress Report (DPR) using the most recent term for degree requirements.
 The College now has a time limit policy